vidstack/player/.github/CONTRIBUTING.md

 $: git checkout -b issue-{issue-no}
 ```

-Now it'll help if we keep our `main` branch pointing at the original repository and make
+It'll help if we keep our `main` branch pointing at the original repository and make
 pull requests from the forked branch.

 ```bash